The chromatic profile of locally bipartite graphs: Theorem 2 without homomorphisms

+In this subsection we prove \cref{lemma4H}.
+The strategy is to start with a copy of $H_0$ and consider the edges between it and the rest of $G$.
+Using the high minimum degree we are able to find a vertex with the correct neighbours in the copy of $H_0$ so that a copy of $H_1$ is present.
+We then play the same game to get a copy of $H_2$ and a copy of $H_2^+$ or $\overline{C}_7$.

-In this subsection we prove \Cref{lemma4H}.
-For ease of reading we split the proof into a sequence of claims from $6/11$ up to $4/7$.
-Each claim corresponds to a bullet point of \Cref{lemma4H} and we are addressing the bullet points in reverse order.
+For ease of reading we split the proof of \cref{lemma4H} into a sequence of claims from $6/11$ up to $4/7$.
+Each claim corresponds to a bullet point of \cref{lemma4H} and we are addressing the bullet points in reverse order.
 The proof of the first claim is by far the longest.

 \begin{claim} Let $G$ be a locally bipartite graph containing $H_{0}$.
-If $\delta(G) > 6/11 \cdot \ssize{G}$, then $G$ contains $H_{2}^{+}$ or $\overline{C}_{7}$. \end{claim}
+If $\delta(G) > 6/11 \cdot \abs{G}$, then $G$ contains $H_{2}^{+}$ or $\overline{C}_{7}$. \end{claim}